kfurgol/thoughts/_posts/2023-12-29-anti-boxer-reflections.markdown

 categories: personal
 ---

-# The Anti-Boxer Reflections: A Perspective on Mindless Labor and Servility

 ## Introduction
 Drawing inspiration from Boxer in Orwell's "Animal Farm," known for his mantras "Napoleon is always right" and "I will work harder," I share my reflections.
 This text critiques the widespread culture of relentless labor, prevalent globally and recently echoed by influential figures.
 It's a blend of my observations on mindless labor and servility, especially as I perceive them through the lens of my Polish background.
 These reflections represent my journey and thoughts, advocating for a balanced and more mindful approach to work and decision-making.